tanimislam/howdy/docs/_sources/howdy-config/howdy_services_config.rst.txt

   How to get TVDB_ API access.

 3. This will send you to the API keys web page for your account.
-On the top, you will see two labels showing your **username**, and an **unique ID** that the TVDB asigns to you.
-In the middle section is a table showing the API keys you have created, if any.
-Each row is a project you have created that the TVDB uses to grant you API access.
-Each project has an *API key*, the *project name*, and *project website*.
+On the top, you will see two labels showing your **username**, and an **unique ID** that the TVDB assigns to you.
 A hopefully illuminating screen shot is shown in :numref:`tvdb_step03_apikeys_generated`.

 .. _tvdb_step03_apikeys_generated:

 .. figure:: howdy-config-services-figures/tvdb_step03_apikeys_generated.png
    :width: 100%
-  :align: center
+   :align: left

+   In the middle section is a table showing the API keys you have created, if any.
+Each row is a project you have created that the TVDB uses to grant you API access.
+Each project has an *API key*, the *project name*, and *project website*.

 4. Generate an API key by defining a *project name*, *project website*, and then click on the *Generate API key* button, as shown in :numref:`tvdb_step04_apikeys_generate`.

 .. _tvdb_step04_apikeys_generate:

 .. figure:: howdy-config-services-figures/tvdb_step04_apikeys_generate.png
    :width: 100%
-  :align: center
+   :align: left

    Make sure to record the TVDB_ *project name*, *API key*, and *unique ID*.

 The final information one programmatically sends to the TVDB service, through REST commands, is represented by the following JSON data.

 .. code-block:: python

    {
      "apikey":  "XXXXXXX",
      "username": "YYYYYY",
      "userkey":  "ZZZZZZ"
     }

 The Imgur API
 ^^^^^^^^^^^^^^^